-The next immediate step is to contact your regional permitting offices.
-Permit options vary in costs and complexity based on the scope of work and the site, and regional Florida Department of Environmental Protection staff can help identify which permits will be required based on your needs.
+When you have a general idea of what type of living shoreline (LSL) might be best for your shoreline conditions, contact your regional FDEP permitting office.
+Permit options vary in costs and complexity based on the layout and the site conditions, and regional Florida Department of Environmental Protection staff can help identify which permits will be required based on your needs.

 A natural shoreline can provide wildlife habitat, a beautiful landscape, and privacy for homeowners.

 Each LSL project, no matter how small or large, receives careful review from both state and federal regulatory authorities.